C3S/collecting_society_docker/README.rst

 ``testing``     public docker managed no       off   on
 =============== ====== ============== ======== ===== =====

+For each of the environments but ``testing``, there is a corresponding branch with the same name in this repository and most of the main subrepositories pre-configured for this environment.

 Envvars
 -------

-The ``.env`` file in the root path of the repository is the main envvar file and prefered place to specify configuration variables for all services.
+The `.env`_ file in the root path of the repository is the main envvar file and prefered place to specify configuration variables for all services.
 It is included in all main service containers.
 The variables might be overridden in a service container by the corresponding ``services/<SERVICE>.env``.